6 Best 18-Inch Chainsaws – Reviews, Top Picks & Guide 2023

-Even considering all that, though, this is an 18-inch chainsaw we’d recommend checking out.
+Even considering all that, we recommend checking it out.
 The WG304.1 cuts above its weight class, powering through trunks wider than its bar.
-If you’ve got the patience to cut from multiple directions, you can saw through a 36-inch trunk with this.
+If you have the patience to cut from multiple directions, you can saw through a 36-inch trunk.
 The chain hardly ever bogs down, and from what we’ve observed, the engine never stutters.

 6. BLACK+DECKER CS1518 Chainsaw

 There’s nothing uniform about chainsaws.
 Professional lumberjacks need different kinds of tools than weekend warriors maintaining their backyards.
-People who need a chainsaw to chop firewood in the winter have totally distinct requirements than those who plan to work mostly in the spring and summer (more on that below).
+People who need a chainsaw to chop firewood in the winter have distinct requirements from those who plan to work mostly in the spring and summer (more on that below).

 In this buyer’s guide, we’ll teach you how to thread the needle and find a high-quality chainsaw that will help accomplish your goals.
 After all, the best tool isn’t necessarily the best for everybody.

-RELATED READING: 6 Types of Chainsaws & Their Uses
+RELATED READ: 6 Types of Chainsaws & Their Uses

 Chainsaws through the seasons

-One commonly overlooked factor that determines what you need in a chainsaw is when you expect to be doing most of the work.
-Most people know that you need to get a saw with a bar long enough for you to cut the logs you have your eye on, but it’s just as important to keep the changing seasons in mind.
+One commonly overlooked factor in determining what you need in a chainsaw is when you expect to do most of the work.
+Most people know that you need to get a saw with a bar long enough to cut the logs you have your eye on, but it’s just as important to keep the changing seasons in mind.

-Check over the following sections to see what you’ll need from a chainsaw in each season.
+Check the following sections to see what you’ll need from a chainsaw each season.

 Fall & Winter

 - In the spring and summer, most gas chainsaws will start without any problem.
 They’ll also give you far more flexibility than electric ones.
-You’ll be able to come and go as you please without having to worry about extension cords or generators.
+You’ll be able to come and go as you please without worrying about extension cords or generators.

-- Cordless electric chainsaws provide a lot more flexibility than corded, but it’s still easier to carry gas with you than to constantly keep a pair of lithium-ion batteries charged.
+- Cordless electric chainsaws provide much more flexibility than corded, but it’s still easier to carry gas with you than constantly keeping a pair of lithium-ion batteries charged.
 Also, electric chainsaws tend to be lighter and less powerful.

 - In the spring and summer, the best reason to go with electric over gas is to avoid pollution.
-If you live near neighbors who don’t want to listen to your gas motor every weekend, or if you can’t stand gas fumes for any reason, electric is the solution.
+If you live near neighbors who don’t want to listen to your gas motor every weekend or can’t stand gas fumes for any reason, an electric chainsaw is the solution.

-Once you’ve decided when you’ll be doing most of your work, you can move on to other considerations that are equally important in making your final decision.
+Once you’ve decided when you’ll be doing most of your work, you can move on to other equally important considerations in making your final decision.

 What makes a good chainsaw?

-When you have your eye on a chainsaw, talk to other people who have bought it, and read the reviews they’ve written.
+When you have your eye on a chainsaw, talk to other people who have bought it or read the reviews they’ve written.
 With the information they give, you can judge the saw on these points:

-- A good chainsaw should be able to cut for hours at a time without undue trouble.
-As long as you tighten the chain regularly, and keep the bar properly oiled, it should work dependably without causing you grief.
+- A good chainsaw should be able to cut for hours without trouble.
+As long as you tighten the chain regularly and keep the bar properly oiled, it should work dependably without causing you grief.

-- Chainsaw blades normally lose tension during regular use.
-No matter how well-made, every chain gets a little bit looser when the chainsaw comes in contact with wood.
+- Chainsaw blades usually lose tension during regular use.
+No matter how well-made, every chain gets slightly looser when the chainsaw comes in contact with wood.
 The best chainsaws recognize this and make it as simple and painless as possible to re-tighten the chain.
-Look for a saw with a tool-free chain tensioning system, and you’ll save a lot of time every day.
+Look for a saw with a tool-free chain tensioning system, and you’ll save a lot of time.

 - Dependable self-oiling is another mark of a good chainsaw.
-It’s great when the chainsaw handles a thankless chore so you don’t have to.
-Unfortunately, you can’t rely on a self-oiler without paying any attention to it: many of them deliver too much lubricant at once and tend to leak when stored for the winter.
+It’s great when the chainsaw handles a thankless chore, so you don’t have to.
+Unfortunately, you can’t rely on a self-oiler without paying attention to it; many of them deliver too much lubricant at once and tend to leak when stored for the winter.

-- At the same time, you buy your new chainsaw, check and see what replacement parts are available.
+- Before buying your new chainsaw, check and see which replacement parts are available.
 Look for oil and gas as well.
-A good chainsaw should be supported by a robust backup ecosystem.
+A good chainsaw should be easy to repair and have readily available replacement parts.

 Chainsaw warranty tips